-Goods and Services Tax (GST) is a huge reform for indirect taxation in India, the likes of which the country has not seen post Independence.
+Goods and Services Tax (GST) is a huge reform for indirect taxation in India, the likes of which the country has not seen post-independence.
 GST(Goods and Services Tax) will simplify indirect taxation, reduce complexities, and remove the cascading effect.
 Experts believe that it will have a huge impact on businesses both big and small, and change the way the economy functions.

 The Goods and Services Tax is governed by a GST Council and its Chairman is the Finance Minister of India.
 Under GST, goods and services are taxed at the following rates, 0%, 5%, 12% and 18%.
 There is a special rate of 0.25% on rough precious and semi-precious stones and 3% on gold.
-In addition, a cess of 15% or other rates on top of 28% GST applies to few items like aerated drinks, luxury cars and tobacco products
+In addition, a cess of 15% or other rates on top of 28% GST applies to a few items like aerated drinks, luxury cars and tobacco products

-GST vs Current Indirect Tax Structure
+GST vs. Current Indirect Tax Structure

 To understand GST(Goods and Services Tax), it is important that we understand the current indirect taxation system.
 Direct taxes such as income tax are borne by the person liable to pay the tax; this means that the tax burden cannot be shifted to anyone else.
-The liability of an indirect taxes, on the other hand, can be shifted to another person.
+The liability of indirect taxes, on the other hand, can be shifted to another person.